 If you obtain the student visa, your family members (known as “dependants”) might be able to apply to join or stay in the UK with you if they are your:

 In order to be able to apply for a visa for your dependants, you (the student and main visa holder), must be:

 You must also show that your dependants can be supported while they are in the UK.
-Each dependant must show that they have a certain amount of money available to them and that it has been in your or their bank account for at least 28 days before the application.
+Each dependant must show that they have a certain amount of money available to them and that it has been in your or their bank account for at least 28 consecutive days before the application.
 The maintenance sum will depend on individual circumstances.
 Please contact us for more information.

-On 5 October 2020, the Tier 4 (General) student visa route was replaced by the “Student visa” route.
+In October 2020, the Tier 4 (General) student visa route was replaced by the “Student visa” route.